mwiesenberger/simplesimdb/README.md

 Essentially, a very basic database manager that creates its own data.

-Simplesimdb is typically used to generate and analyse research data from a Python script, where the data generation is done by an external (typically highly optimized , written in C/C++ say) code that generates an output for a given set of input parameters.
+Simplesimdb is typically used to generate and analyse research data from a Python script, where the data generation is done by an external (typically highly optimized, written in C/C++ say) code that generates an output for a given set of input parameters.
  The emphasize here is on the fact that the parameter generation, code execution and data management loop is **automated**, which allows the user to run large